 The only way to keep them small is by pruning. … Think of a height you want to keep it at and don’t let it go beyond that goal, if it does, you prune it off.
 You can keep fruit trees to any desired height whether it is a semi-dwarf or standard size tree by size management.
 Prune to the size that best suits your needs.

 What is the easiest apple tree to grow?

 Our favorite varieties include ‘Anna’, ‘Ein Shemer’, and ‘Dorset Golden’ for the South, and ‘Fuji’ and ‘Granny Smith’ for more northern climates.
 If you are looking for a self fertile apple tree check out the Golden Delicious!

-How many years does it take for an apple tree to produce apples?
+How long does it take an apple tree to bear fruit?

 Dwarf apple trees will start bearing fruit 2 to 3 years after planting.
 Standard size trees can take up to 8 years to bear fruit.
 Some varieties are more susceptible to insect and disease damage than others.
 Prune annually to keep apple trees healthy and productive.

 Growing apple trees organically can be challenging. … Sadly, fruit trees also have a down side because they experience pest and disease problems, poor production, and nutrient deficiencies.
 And growing apple trees is notoriously difficult.
 When growing apple trees, there are so many potential problems to contend with.